albertotirla/autoaccess/README.md

 * note: An app-specific name is defined by any variable, type, function, object instance from .net, constant, or anything else you could think of that is introduced by this application. *

 * If an app-specific name consists of one word and one word only, then it will be written completely in lowercase
 * However, if an app-specific name is made of multiple words, then the starting letter of each word would be capitalised.
-This is done in order to improve readability and slightly reduce code size because there's no need for dashes or whatever else you've seen before to separate identifiers.
+This is done in order to improve readability and slightly reduce code size because there's no need for dashes or whatever else you've seen before to separate identifiers.  #available modules
-  # available modules:

 For the moment, there are the following libraries available
 * PowerIndicator: